cpun94/personal-analytics-projects/Vancouver Housing Prices (2004-2024)/README.md

 This project analyzes Vancouver housing prices over a 20-year period (2004–2024).
 As a local Vancouverite, this topic is personally meaningful as housing affordability and market trends have recently been a defining issue for our city.

-The analysis involves cleaning and transforming raw housing data, exploring key statistical patterns, and visualizing long-term price trends using Python (Pandas, Matplotlib, and Seaborn).
+The analysis involves cleaning and transforming raw housing data, creating numerical summaries, exploring key statistical patterns, and visualizing long-term price trends using Python (Pandas, Matplotlib, and Seaborn).

 By the end of this analysis, the goal is to be able to answer:
   • fsdfjahsdflkahsdf